Benjamin-Joe/Battleship-PP3/README.md

 <img src="./images/placing-ships-user.png" alt="Function for placing users ships">
 Getting the ships to display randomly on the computer board took a few attempts.
 Each new game prints out the ships randomly for the computer, I printed three boards to test that it all works with no errors.
 <img src="./images/computer_board.png" alt="Image of the computer board with ship locations visible">
 I then started to write out the user input function in detail.
-This allows for users to place items where they would like to and also it asks the users to pick the location of where the computers ships might be.
+This allows for users to place items where they would like to and also it asks the users to pick the locations of where the computers ships might be.
 <img src ="./images/user-input.png" alt="Image of user-input function">
+Once the user input was complete it was a case of bringing it all together and adding some error handling, and moving code from my previous submission over to this workspace

 <a name="tests"></a>
 ## Tests